 But “it does radically increase its likelihood”, Malinauskas said.

-In October, BHP announced it would be spending $840 million to expand its Olympic Dam mine, which will include building a new access tunnel, a more extensive underground train network with six new trains and the installation of an oxygen plant.
+In October, BHP announced it would be spending $840 million to expand its Olympic Dam mine, including building a new access tunnel, a more extensive underground train network with six new trains and the installation of an oxygen plant.

-While Olympic Dam already extends hundreds of metres underground, the company was yet to find the bottom of the deposit.
+While Olympic Dam already extends hundreds of metres underground, the company was yet to find the bottom of its deposit.

 The company has already announced a smelter refinery project to expand refinery capacity and increase copper production to approximately 500 ktpa, and potentially up to 650 ktpa.
 This would involve the development of a two-stage smelting process, and expand refining facilities to produce cathode copper, gold and silver.